21 States Reject $18 Billion Offer From Drug Wholesalers to Settle Opioid Litigation -- 3rd Update | MarketScreener

 States don't want to drive the companies into bankruptcy but believe the wholesalers can provide additional funds, according to people familiar with the matter.

-AmeriSourceBergen said it remains committed to a "fair negotiated resolution" but will continue to defend itself in court and is preparing for upcoming trials.
+AmerisourceBergen said it remains committed to a "fair negotiated resolution" but will continue to defend itself in court and is preparing for coming trials.
 It said in a statement it was "disappointed to hear that some states do not currently understand the merits of the global settlement framework that the distributors have been discussing with the attorneys' general over the past many months."

 McKesson said it is focused on "finalizing a global settlement structure that would serve as the best path forward to provide billions of dollars in immediate funding and relief to states and local communities."
-The company said it is committed to be part of a solution but is prepared to defend itself in litigation.
+The company said it is committed to be part of a solution" but is prepared to defend itself in litigation.
+A Cardinal Health spokeswoman said the company continues to work toward a nationwide settlement to provide relief to communities affected by the opioid epidemic.

 Some dissenting states were frustrated by comments that AmerisourceBergen Chief Executive Steve Collis made last month on an earnings call, according to people familiar with the matter.
 Mr. Collis said the company didn't need to save up cash for an opioid litigation settlement.